Clove: benefits, dosage, contraindications

 Safety during pregnancy and breastfeeding has not been established.
 In the absence of sufficient data, use during pregnancy and breastfeeding is not recommended.

-Use in children and adolescents under 18 has not been established due to lack of reliable data.
+Use in children and adolescents under 18 years has not been established due to a lack of reliable data.